What to Wear Cycling in 10°C

 What should I wear cycling in 10°C?

-At 10°C, we recommend: Skull Cap, Photochromic Lenses, Thermal Jersey, Thermal Base Layer, Insulated Gilet, Winter Gloves, Bib Tights, Cycling Socks, Overshoes.
-Full winter layering.
-Thermal base layer, bib tights, and windproof outer layers.
+At 10°C, we recommend: Helmet, Cycling Cap, Photochromic Lenses, Thermal Jersey, Thermal Base Layer, Insulated Gilet, Winter Gloves, Bib Tights, Cycling Socks, Overshoes.
+Winter kit territory.
+Thermal layers, bib tights, and windproof outers.

 What does 10°C feel like on a bike?

 On a bike at 10°C, the "Ride Feel" temperature is approximately 8°C due to wind chill from your cycling speed.
-Cold riding.
-Full winter layers with thermal base and windproof outers.
+Winter kit territory.
+Thermal layers, bib tights, and windproof outers.

 Do I need a jacket cycling in 10°C?